 But what if you own a copy of Snow Leopard for the Mac in question, but you don’t want to add an hour or two to the installation process by installing Snow Leopard first?
-I’ve upgraded my article on installing Lion over Leopard to also cover Mountain Lion.
-It’s not a simple procedure, but it works.

 People with slow or limited-bandwidth Internet connections: If your Internet connection is slow, it will take a long time—perhaps days—to download the 4GB+ Mountain Lion installer.
 Even worse, if your ISP enforces caps on your Internet-data usage, you could end up paying a hefty price for the privilege.